My Editing Checklist

 CONTENT EDITING

-I do a limited amount of content editing and fact checking, depending on whether customers request this.
-At a minimum, if I see clear irregularities with basic facts and content, I will query the author about these items.
+In a medium copyedit, I do a limited amount of content editing and fact-checking unless the author requests more in-depth fact-checking.
+At a minimum, if I see irregularities or questionable facts and content, I will query the author about these items.
+I can also do a more systematic editing of content and fact-checking as well as annotation of text, as found in editing of manuscripts in a medical legal regulatory review, if an author requests this.
 This may include the following:

 -

-Fact-checking by consulting a primary reference sources or by referencing the related literature
+Fact-checking by consulting primary reference sources or by referencing the related literature

 -